shuxiangzhang/PhD_Projects/README.md

 ### Requirements <a name="Requirements4"></a>

-`ILDD` is implemented in Python.
+`VAE-DD` is implemented in Python.
 To run the experiments, you must have Python 3.7 or above installed on your system.

 **core dependencies** to be installed: